Shamanthkrishna/Python-Projects/README.md

 2. Acronym Generator:
   * This Python script generates an acronym from a user-provided phrase by taking the first letter of each word and converting it to uppercase.
 The user can create multiple acronyms in one session.

+3. Number Swapper:
+   * This Python script swaps two user-provided numbers and displays the results before and after swapping.